 The Department of State Lands shall coordinate the review of requests for approvals of leases, temporary use permit, easements and removal-fill in consultation with the Departments of Fish and Wildlife, Parks and Recreation, Environmental Quality, Land Conservation and Development, Water Resources, and Geology and Mineral Industries, Energy, and coastal local governments, and tribal governments as appropriate.
-These agencies, with the addition of the regulating federal agencies, will constitute the joint agency review team (JART) described in subsection B.3 below.
-Pursuant to the federal Coastal Zone Management Act, the Department of Land Conservation and Development will review the consistency determination submitted by the applicant for federal authorization for a renewable energy facilities development to ensure the project is consistent with enforceable policies of the Oregon Coastal Zone Management Program, including the Territorial Sea Plan.
+These agencies, with the addition of the regulating federal agencies, will constitute the joint agency review team described in subsection B.2 above.
+The Department of Land Conservation and Development will use its authority under the federal Coastal Zone Management Act to review the consistency determination submitted by the applicant for federal authorization for a renewable energy facilities development to ensure the project is consistent with enforceable policies of the Oregon Coastal Zone Management Program, including the Territorial Sea Plan.